Study with us

 My main research interests are Dickens, Shakespeare, Caribbean and Nigerian literature.
 Associated with the latter, I helped Professor Akin Euba (an Overseas Fellow at Churchill in 1999-2000) to set up CIMACC, the Centre for Intercultural Musicology at Churchill College.
 This is inspired by the example of Bartok, promotes symposia and international concerts in the College and elsewhere, and is now directed by another Overseas Fellow, Prof. Valerie Ross of the Teknologi Universiti, Malaysia.

 I used to direct plays for the GODS (the College drama soc) but now restrain myself to the role of Senior Treasurer to Cambridge University Marlowe Dramatic Society, founded 1907.
 I published a history of the Society, 'Bloomsbury and British Theatre: the Marlowe Story' for its centennial in 2007.
-This reveals the profound influence the Society had on English theatre in the twentieth century: the founders of the RSC, Peter Hall and John Barton, were members when at Cambridge, as was Peter Halls successor, Trevor Nunn, as have been all the directors of the National Theatre since Olivier; another Marlovian, Domenic Dromgoole, runs Shakespeare's Globe on Bankside, another the Donmar and yet another the Scottish National Theatre.
+This reveals the profound influence the Society had on English theatre in the twentieth century: the founders of the RSC, Peter Hall and John Barton, were members when at Cambridge, as was Peter Halls successor, Trevor Nunn, as have been nearly all the directors of the National Theatre since Olivier; another Marlovian, Domenic Dromgoole, ran Shakespeare's Globe on Bankside, another the Donmar and yet another the Scottish National Theatre.
 The Society continues to be active, with an annual production at Cambridge Arts Theatre, and commissioned another Fellow of the College, the poet John Kinsella, to write a New 'Comus' for performance during the Milton centenary celebrations in 2008.